 - Lack of exercise

-- Many causes, which may coexist with primary hypertension and make adequate blood pressure control difficult to achieve.
+- This category comprises 5% to 10% of patients with HTN, and indicates an underlying and potentially reversible cause.
+Many causes may coexist with primary hypertension and make adequate blood pressure control difficult to achieve.

 - Suspect if: